B&CE: Development

 Over the past seventy years the B&CE group has created a range of financial products to meet the needs of construction workers.
 Today, B&CE offerings include a stakeholder pension, employee accident and life cover and employee healthcare.

 In 2011, B&CE launched The People’s Pension, to help employers to comply with their automatic enrolment duties.
 This is first of B&CE’s products to be available to employers from any industry sector.

 The Benefits Scheme

 The Building and Civil Engineering Benefits Scheme is believed to be unique in the UK in that it is a pension scheme that provides only tax free lump sum retirement benefits to members.

 The Benefits Scheme is now closed to new contributions but continues to pay benefits when due.
 At 31 March 2014 there were 1,115,158 members for whom B&CE had recorded reckonable service.

 Because of its unique structure, the Scheme is excluded from surveys conducted by the Office for National Statistics.

-Charitable Trust
+Construction Workers' Charitable Trust

+The Construction Workers’ Charitable Trust is the new name for the B&CE Charitable Trust.
+While the name has changed, the support the Charitable Trust provide to people working in construction, including many of their members, remains exactly the same.

+The Charitable Trust was set up in 1991 to give back to the construction industry.
+It has helped thousands of people and funded research into occupational health and safety in the construction industry.

-The B&CE Charitable Trust was launched in 1991.
-It offers financial assistance to construction workers and their families who are suffering hardship.
+The Charity offers financial assistance to construction workers and their families who are suffering hardship.
 The principal aim of the Trust is to ease the financial distress that illness or changes in domestic circumstances can cause.